 The earlier it’s detected, the greater your chance for effective treatment.

-Although stage 4 RCC is classified as an advanced stage of cancer, there are still treatment options available.
+Although stage 4 RCC is the most advanced stage of cancer, there are still treatment options available.

 Surgery